-Skype + multiple options) captures both voices on the call.
-It’s great for recording interviews especially if the interviewee isn’t as savvy with recording (i.e. they’re not recording on their end).: Skype recorder (there are
+Skype recorder (there are multiple options) captures both voices on the call.
+It’s great for recording interviews especially if the interviewee isn’t as savvy with recording (i.e. they’re not recording on their end).

-– links up with to make publishing easy and works well with iTunes
+Links up with WordPress to make publishing easy and works well with iTunes.

 First of all, I want to thank Mel Herbert for all of the help he has given me over the years.
 He got me started in podcasting, and he has been extremely helpful in my development and career advancement.
 Another genius educator I turned to a lot when I was getting started was Scott Weingart.
 That’s the beauty of podcasting in the FOAMed world: lots of fantastic, friendly educators out there who are more than willing to help you.